The Daily Garden

 Aerate the soil

-Our San Francisco Bay Area soil is heavy clay.
-This means it can hold on to lots of water and nutrients, but it can be difficult for roots, earthworms, and soil microorganisms.
+If you have heavy clay soil, it can hold on to lots of water and nutrients, but it can be difficult for roots, earthworms, and soil microorganisms.
 You can hire a professional aerator to come in with their heavy equipment to punch plugs out of your soil.
 While the machine creates its own soil compaction, the plugs really do make a big difference in soil health.
 Or, you can do what I do, which is to contact your local tree trimmer and ask for a load of tree trimmings.
 It won’t be the pretty bagged variety, but it will contain chipped twigs, leaves, stems and branches that can be spread on top of the soil as a mulch that will profoundly improve your soil structure.
 In 2012, when we bought our home, the soil was more like concrete.
 Now, thanks to mulches of tree trimmings, my soil is rich and black, loose, and filled with earthworms and beneficial microorganisms.
 For free.

 Bees